AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/search-assets.md

 Quando i risultati sono molte risorse, [!DNL Experience Manager] visualizza le prime 100 nella vista a schede e 200 nella vista a elenco.
 Quando gli utenti scorrono, vengono caricate più risorse.
 Questo per migliorare le prestazioni.
 Guarda un video dimostrativo del [numero di risorse visualizzate](https://www.youtube.com/watch?v=LcrGPDLDf4o).

 A volte, nei risultati della ricerca potrebbero essere presenti alcune risorse impreviste.
-Per ulteriori informazioni, consulta [risultati imprevisti](#unexpectedresults).
+Per ulteriori informazioni, consulta [risultati imprevisti](#unexpected-results).

-AEM è possibile cercare in molti formati di file e i filtri di ricerca possono essere personalizzati in base alle esigenze aziendali.
-Contatta i tuoi amministratori per sapere quali opzioni di ricerca sono disponibili per il tuo archivio DAM e quali restrizioni possono avere il tuo accesso.
+[!DNL Experience Manager] può cercare in molti formati di file e i filtri di ricerca possono essere personalizzati in base alle tue esigenze aziendali.
+Contatta l’amministratore per sapere quali opzioni di ricerca sono disponibili per l’archivio DAM e quali restrizioni ha l’account.

 <!--
-### Results with and without Enhanced Smart Tags {#withsmarttags}
+### Results with and without enhanced Smart Tags {#withsmarttags}

-By default, AEM search combines the search terms with an AND clause.
+By default, [!DNL Experience Manager] search combines the search terms with an AND clause.
 For example, consider searching for keywords woman running.
 Only the assets with both woman and running keywords in the metadata appear in the search results by default.
 The same behavior is retained when special characters (periods, underscores, or dashes) are used with the keywords.
 The following search queries return the same results:

 * `woman running`
 * `woman.running`
 * `woman-running`

 However, the query `woman -running` returns assets without `running` in their metadata.
-Using smart tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
+Using Smart Tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
 An asset tagged with either `woman` or `running` using Smart Tags also appear in such a search query.
 So the search results are a combination of,

 * Assets with `woman` and `running` keywords in the metadata (default behavior).